The role of gut health in disease: leaky gut syndrome

 The gut wall, repairing a broken fence

 When I talk to patients about digestive health I describe the gut as a long tube from mouth to anus that separates us from the outside world.
 I often use the analogy of repairing a broken fence when I describe healing the gut wall.
 Antibiotics, stomach viruses, chronic stress, food allergies and lack of breastfeeding all contribute to damaging the mucosal barrier in the gut wall.
-In order to heal one must rebuild the5885089268_365549804c barrier, or fix the broken fence.
+In order to heal one must rebuild the barrier, or fix the broken fence.
 Holes and cracks in the fence may need to be patched, paint may need to be stripped and resealed, new wood may need to be used in spots.

 Leaky gut syndrome and intestinal permeability